JeroenGar/jagua-rs/lbf/README.md

       -s ../solutions
 ```

-## Input JSON
+## Input

-TODO
+The [assets](../assets) folder contains a set of input files from the academic literature that were converted to the

-## Output JSON
+same JSON structure.

-TODO
+*TODO*

-## Output SVG
+## Solution

-In the solution folder, for every layout in the solution, and SVG file will be created to visualize the layout.
+Two types of files are written in the solution folder: the solution in JSON format and an SVG file per layout to visualize the solution.

+### JSON

+*TODO*

+### SVG

+*TODO*

 ## Config JSON

+If no config file is provided, the default configuration is used.

+The configuration file is a JSON file with the following structure:
 ```javascript
 {
   "cde_config": { // Collision detection engine configuration